aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/create-update-layout-and-auto-fit-shapes/_index.md

 ### **Auto-fit Programming Sample**
 The following example code shows how to auto-fit shapes in the Visio diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-AutoFitShapesInVisio-AutoFitShapesInVisio.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-AutoFitShapesInVisio-AutoFitShapesInVisio.cs" >}}
 ## **Working with VBA Project**
 ### **Modify VBA Module Code in Visio Diagram**
 This article demonstrates how to modify a VBA module code automatically using Aspose.Diagram for .NET.
 We have added [VbaModule](http://www.aspose.com/api/net/diagram/aspose.diagram.vba/VbaModule), [VbaModuleCollection](http://www.aspose.com/api/net/diagram/aspose.diagram.vba/VbaModuleCollection), [VbaProject](http://www.aspose.com/api/net/diagram/aspose.diagram.vba/VbaProject), [VbaProjectReference](http://www.aspose.com/api/net/diagram/aspose.diagram.vba/VbaProjectReference) and [VbaProjectReferenceCollection](http://www.aspose.com/api/net/diagram/aspose.diagram.vba/VbaProjectReferenceCollection) classes.
 These classes help to get control over VBA project.
 Developers can extract and modify VBA module code.
 ### **Modify VBA Module Code Programming Sample**
 Please check this code example:

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-ModifyVBAModule-ModifyVBAModule.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-ModifyVBAModule-ModifyVBAModule.cs" >}}
 ### **Remove All Macros from the Visio Diagram**
 Aspose.Diagram for .NET allows developers to remove all macros from the Visio diagram.
 The VbProjectData property, exposed by the [Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class, allows you to remove all macros from the Visio drawing.
 ### **Remove All Macros Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-RemoveMacrosFromVisio-RemoveMacrosFromVisio.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-RemoveMacrosFromVisio-RemoveMacrosFromVisio.cs" >}}
 ## **Creating a New Diagram with VSTO**
 [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net) lets developers to create and work with Microsoft Office Visio diagrams and incorporate features in their software applications.
 There are other ways of working with Visio files, most commonly, Microsoft Automation.
 Unfortunately, that has some limitations.
 Aspose.Diagram is powerful and fast and works independently without Microsoft Office installation.